jrdevadattan/ssh-jr/README.md

 ## 📚 Usage

 1. **Prepare your wordlist:**
-   You find the wordlist resouces below.
+   You can find the wordlist resouces below.

 2. **Run the script:**